Pest: Agrilus planipennis (Fairmaire)

 Although adult emerald ash borer will conduct some maturation feeding (on ash foliage), it is the larval stage of this insect that causes the most amount of damage to ash trees.
 The larvae feed in the nutrient- and water-conducting tissues beneath the bark, which can lead to the eventual girdling of the tree.
 This damage can be seen as S-shaped galleries when bark is removed.
 Vertical splits or cracks can also form in the bark over these larval galleries.
 Heavily infested trees exhibit canopy dieback, beginning at the top of the tree.
 Some ash trees will push water-sprouts or epicormic shoots from their base or branches.
 D-shaped exit holes are created by the emerging adults.
 “Blonding,” or evidence of woodpecker feeding activity on emerald ash borer larvae, may be visible on the bark.
 This occurs as the woodpeckers forage for the insects, leading to bark removal.
 This can be a very visible sign that there may be emerald ash borer present.
 Emerald ash borer will attack healthy ash trees, although adults may prefer to feed on or lay eggs on stressed trees.
 When emerald ash borer populations are high, small trees can die within 1-2 years of initial infestation, while larger trees may take 3-4 years before succumbing to this pest.

 Management for emerald ash borer depends on whether or not the insect is present, the location of the ash tree(s), and what you wish to achieve with your trees.
 If you are in an area that is not known to have emerald ash borer, some cultural practices can discourage the movement of this insect.
-While all of Massachusetts is under a state quarantine for this insect, movement of ash host material and firewood throughout the state is discouraged.
+While all of Massachusetts is under a quarantine for this insect, movement of ash host material and firewood throughout the state is discouraged.
 For example, emerald ash borer is not yet known to exist in certain parts of Massachusetts, such as Franklin and Hampshire County.
 Therefore, it would be prudent to avoid moving ash materials to these counties from areas of the state with known infestations of emerald ash borer.
 While the adults of this insect are strong fliers and capable of moving large distances on their own (at least ½ mile from the tree they emerge), discouraging the movement of infested ash materials by humans will help to slow the spread of this insect, since humans are capable of moving EAB much further than it could disperse unaided.
 The movement of firewood has been implicated in playing a large role in the spread of emerald ash borer.
 Many of our surrounding states have legislative bans on bringing in out-of-state firewood, and this practice should be highly discouraged.
 Bordering states of Vermont, Maine, Rhode Island, and parts of New Hampshire are not known to have emerald ash borer at this time.
 Permits and certificates from the USDA-APHIS are required for industries and businesses wishing to move ash materials and firewood to areas not quarantined for emerald ash borer.

-Biological control organisms are available for the management of this insect and have been released in Massachusetts by state and federal agencies.
+Biological control organisms are available for the management of this insect and have been released in Massachusetts by state and federal agencies and researchers.
 These include Oobius agrili, a tiny parasitoid wasp that attacks the eggs of emerald ash borer; Spathius agrili, a parasitoid wasp of the larvae of emerald ash borer; and Tetrastichus planipennisi, another larval parasitoid wasp.
 All three of these insects were isolated from emerald ash borer populations in China and tested for host specificity (to determine that they only attack emerald ash borer) prior to approval for their release in the United States.
 A fourth species has been approved for release in the US, Spathius galinae, a larval parasitoid wasp from eastern Russia.
 The hope is that, given time, this complex of biological control organisms can catch up to the populations of emerald ash borer and keep this invasive insect at densities below our tolerance threshold, particularly in forested settings, allowing the survival of our native ash tree species.
 Woodpeckers have also been found to be significant predators of emerald ash borer larvae.

 The US Forest Service has conducted research suggesting that, in a forested setting where EAB is present, the removal of large diameter ash trees may significantly decrease the number of emerald ash borer adults that could be produced by the stand, while preserving the smaller diameter ash trees.
 A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although it is not certain to what extent this will help ash survive this insect.